-Here, we present a case of family participation in Makeshop.
-This case is an illustrative example of the recognized patterns of family participation taking shape in the space that are influencing the Museum's ongoing design efforts to support meaningful family learning through making with physical and digital media.
-In relating this case, it is recognized that it is but one instance of making, a creative and multi-faceted process that takes many forms.
+This case was one of a small set of cases that comprised a pilot study of family learning in Makeshop.
+We realize that it is but one instance of making in the museum, a creative and multi-faceted process that takes many forms.
 Data collection began through opportunistic observation of Makeshop activities, and became more systematic as subjects were identified and expressed willingness to participate.
-Ongoing observation and photographic documentation of participant activities was complimented by semi-structured interviews with the child, his parents, grandparents, and Makeshop facilitators.
+Ongoing observation and photographic documentation of participant activities was complimented by semi-structured interviews with the child, his parents, grandparents, and Makeshop educators.